Improving our language support

 Yes—our users work with many different alphabets and writing systems, such as Cyrillic, Thai, and Japanese.

 # Does Meilisearch plan to support additional languages in the future?

 Yes, we definitely do.
-The more feedback we get from native speakers, the easier it is for us to understand how to improve performance for those languages—and the more requests to improve support for a specific language, the more likely we are to devote resources to that project.
+The more feedback (opens new window) we get from native speakers, the easier it is for us to understand how to improve performance for those languages.
+Similarly, the more requests we get to improve support for a specific language, the more likely we are to devote resources to that project.